Historical Society Museum

-The Johnson County Historical Society Museum is home to the society’s more than 10,000 historic artifacts that portray the diverse and vibrant heritage of the county, from the Meskwaki to early settlers to contemporary times.
+The Johnson County Historical Society Museum is home to the Society’s more than 13,000 historic artifacts that portray the diverse and vibrant heritage of the county, from the Meskwaki tribe and early settlers to contemporary times.

-Many of these items- from an authentic handcart commemorating the Mormon’s historic trek westwards from Iowa to a replica of the beloved Blue Top Motel to a 19th century millstone- are on display in permanent and rotating exhibits that bring history alive.
+Many of these items—from an authentic handcart commemorating the Mormon’s historic trek westwards from Iowa to a replica of the beloved Blue Top Motel and a 19th century millstone—are on display in permanent and rotating exhibits that bring history alive.

 A unique viewing window enables visitors to see into the archival area, where staff preserve and care for historic artifacts.

 Use the tabs below to view information on our exhibits.

 A Home on the Farm: Changes in Farm Life in the Mid-Twentieth Century

 By the turn of the twentieth century, Iowa had been transformed from a diverse habitat of prairies, wetlands and forest to a land overrun by the plow.
 Even today, Iowa’s identity is associated with farming.
 Some of the greatest changes in the industry came about between the middle half of the twentieth century with the advent of electricity and plumping, mechanized machinery, the telephone and the radio.
 But it wasn’t just technology that changed farming during this time period—two world wars, economic hardships brought on by the Great Depression, rising urbanization and the changing nature of farming from small family farms to corporations brought on defined changes to the landscape in Johnson County.